 Chicken and Dumplings.
 What does that mean to you?
 There are about a million (okay, maybe more like 900,000) different interpretations of this comfort food.
 When I was growing up it was basically chicken soup with fluffy, cloud like biscuits cooked on top.
-In the south, it’s more often like chicken and gravy with thick noodle-like dumplings, and I’m sure your family has its own version.
+In the south, it’s more often like chicken and gravy with thick noodle-like dumplings.
+I’m sure your family has its own version, too.
 But for the past couple of weeks, I’ve been craving the rich gravy type with those deliciously thick noodles (oops, I mean dumplings)!
 And, because I always try to make my meals a little more well rounded, I made this Chicken and Dumplings with Vegetables.

 To make these Chicken and Dumplings with Vegetables, I basically took my Homemade Chicken Noodle Soup recipe, thickened up the broth, added my own homemade noodle/dumpling things, and added in peas.
 I also used chicken broth in place of the water in my soup recipe to make sure everything was operating at maximum flavor.
 Because this recipe uses pre-made chicken broth, you can probably get away with using boneless chicken breasts instead of the split breasts (bone-in) that I used, but the bone-in is often cheaper and not really much more work.